Odine History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Odine family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in Oldham, in Lancashire.
 This was a town near the city of Manchester; it has since been absorbed by that city.
 The place-name Oldham is derived from the Old English elements old, which means old, and ham, which means farm.
 The place-name therefore translates as "the old farm."
 Alternatively, Oldham could have meant "dweller by the long-cultivate river flat."
-CITATION[CLOSE]

 Early Origins of the Odine family

 We can only assume that both sources are referring to that same family at different times.
 Early rolls list the first record of the name not in Lancashire but as Achard de Aldeham in the Feet of Fines for Kent.
 Richard de Oldham was listed in Lancashire in 1384.
-CITATION[CLOSE]
+The Yorkshire Poll Tax Rolls of 1379 listed Agnes de Oldom and Robertus de Oldom.

 Early History of the Odine family